carnage/stripe/relay/skus/delete.md

-#### Retrieve a SKU
+#### Delete a SKU

-Retrieves the details of an existing SKU.
-Supply the unique SKU identifier from either a SKU creation request or from the product, and Stripe will return the corresponding SKU information.
+Delete a SKU.
+Deleting a SKU is only possible until it has been used in an order.

 ##### Arguments